sudo-rickroll/Fullstackopen-2021/README.md

 To run the application in development mode using nodemon to refresh the server after every code change, run the command `npm run dev`.
 To run the application in production mode, use `npm start`.

 ## Miscellaneous -
-1. Additional Dependancies - morgan, dotenv, cors, mongoose, mongoose-unique-validator
+1. Additional Dependancies used - morgan, dotenv, cors, mongoose, mongoose-unique-validator
-2. Additional Development Dependancies - eslint, nodemon
+2. Additional Development Dependancies used - eslint, nodemon